-The submission of a paper is taken as an implicit guarantee that the work is original, that it is the author(s) own work, that all authors concur with and are aware of the submission, that all workers involved in the study are listed as authors or given proper credit in the acknowledgments, that the manuscript has not already been published (in any language or medium), and that it is not being considered and will not be offered elsewhere while under consideration for an IUCr journal.
+The submission of an article is taken as an implicit guarantee that the work is original, that it is the author(s) own work, that all authors are aware of and concur with the submission, that all workers involved in the study are listed as authors or given proper credit in the acknowledgments, that the manuscript has not already been published (in any language or medium), and that it is not being considered and will not be offered elsewhere while under consideration for an IUCr journal.
 The inclusion of material in an informal publication, e.g. a preprint server or a newsletter, does not preclude publication in an IUCr journal.

-The co-authors of a paper should be all those persons who have made significant scientific contributions to the work reported, including the ideas and their execution, and who share responsibility and accountability for the results.
+The co-authors of an article should be all those persons who have made significant scientific contributions to the work reported, including the ideas and their execution, and who share responsibility and accountability for the results.
 Other contributions should be indicated in an 'Acknowledgments' section.
+Changes to the list of authors will normally require the agreement of the editor and all authors.

 Important considerations related to publication have been given in the ethical guidelines published in Acc.
 Chem.
 Res.
 (2002), 35, 74-76 and Graf et al. [Int.
 J. Clin.
 Pract.
 (2007), 61 (Suppl.
 152), 1-26].
+Authors are expected to comply with these guidelines.